Exclusive: First U.S. condensate cargo up for sale in Asia as ban eases

 Other potential buyers lie on the doorstep of the United States in Latin America, where it could be used as a substitute for naphtha as a diluent for heavy crude oil.

-Additional reporting by Julia Payne in London, Meeyong Cho in Seoul, Edward McAllister in New York and Marianna Parraga in Houston; Writing by Jessica Resnick-Ault and Edward McAllister; Editing by Marguerita Choy and Cynthia Osterman
+Additional reporting by Julia Payne in London, Meeyong Cho in Seoul, Edward McAllister in New York, Marianna Parraga in Houston, Osamu Tsukimori and James Topham in Tokyo; Writing by Jessica Resnick-Ault and Edward McAllister; Editing by Marguerita Choy, Cynthia Osterman and Ed Davies